 Facilities and Amenities

-At Ratapihipihi Scenic Reserve, you'll find a range of facilities and amenities designed to enhance your visit.
-The large sheltered picnic area next to the car park is perfect for families looking to relax and enjoy the beautiful surroundings.
+At Ratapihipihi Scenic Reserve, a range of facilities enhances your visit.
+A large, sheltered picnic area near the car park is ideal for families to relax amidst stunning surroundings.

-Picnic tables are available, making it easy to set up a meal before or after your adventure.
-Accessible directly from the car park, you can easily transition from your picnic to exploring the lush forests.
+Picnic tables make it easy to enjoy a meal before or after exploring.
+Accessible from the car park, transitioning to the trails is seamless and convenient for all visitors.

-As you venture onto the well-graded circular track, which offers two loop options, you'll discover educational signage along the way.
-These informative signs detail native plants and wildlife, providing insights suitable for both children and adults.
+As you embark on the well-graded 1.7 km track, educational signage details native plants and wildlife, offering learning opportunities for both children and adults.

 Tips for Visitors